rdeepcjee/product-pricing/README.md

 4. More unit test coverage; not just more but also meaningful coverage
 5. Resiliency can be improved by introducing patterns like circuit breaker and with use of libraries like Hystrix
 6. Code comments / self-documenting naming of components
+7. The root v1/products API to list all products have a scalability limitation when the data being returned is large.
+In that case, depending on whether we query external API or    myRetail's own "datastore", the publishing API will need to either have some contract built-in for pagination on sorted data and the sort attribute can be specified as a        request payload attribute.